 The quilted satin bedjacket

-I did knitting as well as sewing and one Christmas made an entire set of Raggy Dolls for a granddaughter.
+I liked to do a bit of knitting as well as sewing because I could watch TV at the same time.
+One Christmas I made an entire set of Raggy Dolls for a granddaughter.

 I also recall knitting several small cardigans with intarsia farm animals and fruit decorations.
 I loved knitting for small children (I still do) as I could create interesting designs which would also not take too long to finish.